 According to the Illinois Department of Transportation (IDOT) data, in 2017 311,679 automobile collisions occurred on Illinois roads and highways.
 Moreover, 93,517 people were injured, and 1,090 people killed in these collisions.
 Collectively, the economic impact of car accidents on individuals and society is substantial.
 The National Safety Council estimates that car accidents in the United States caused $413.8 billion in damages, including loss of life and productivity.

-Illinois law allows a person injured in a car accident to pursue the individual or corporation responsible for the collision to recovery financial compensation for their injuries and damage to their property.
+Illinois law allows a person injured in a car accident to pursue the individual or corporation responsible for the collision to recover financial compensation for their injuries and damage to their property.
 (See 625 ILCS 5/)

 Damages in auto accident cases are comprised of economic and non-economic compensation.
 Economic compensation refers to tangible past and future expenses related to ambulance bills, hospital bills, surgical bills and subsequent physical therapy.
 Economic damages also cover lost income due to the inability to work after an accident.
 Non-economic damages are subjective in nature and cover the pain and suffering, disability and disfigurement resulting from an accident.